Ghost of Tsushima: Gameplay

 Ghost of Tsushima was designed to be a challenging game.
 Jin is frequently outnumbered by his enemies, and basic enemies can kill Jin fairly quickly.
 The team hoped that through the game's difficult combat, players would grow more appreciative of minor incremental growth.
 Fox stated that the three pillars of the game's combat were "mud, blood, and steel".
 The team wanted the game to be grounded, visceral and challenging.
-Fox added that they strove to keep swordfights deadly so that each combat encounter would be reminiscent of those seen in samurai movies.
+Fox added that they strove to keep sword fights deadly so that each combat encounter would be reminiscent of those seen in samurai movies.
 The combat system was reportedly the most difficult feature to implement in Ghost of Tsushima, as the team had to build multiple versions of it and modified its design frequently during the game's development.
 Early playtesters complained that the enemies were "sword sponge" (i.e., they absorbed a large amount of damage before they died), breaking immersion.
 The team responded to this criticism by adding "hit points" and "armor points", but ultimately decided that all enemies would be defeated within a certain number of hits.
 Health of enemies would not change regardless of the selected difficulty.
 Instead, enemies would adopt more defensive tactics such as parrying and blocking at higher difficulties.
 Early prototypes of this design was described as overkill, as enemies would deflect all attacks.
 As a result, the stagger system, which allowed players to break their enemies' defenses while remaining offensive, was introduced.
 The team allowed combat to take longer in the game's 1v1 duels, as players likely expected them to be boss fights and these encounters could not end too quickly.
 The ghost weapons were designed to be "exceedingly lethal" and generally more effective than the samurai weapons.
 This further complemented the story and Jin's emotional dilemma between maintaining samurai honor and saving the island through dishonorable means.
 While players may enjoy playing the ghost path, the narrative would remind them that these techniques are dishonorable and loathed.
 Fox compared the Mongol enemies to packs of wolves which attacked the players from all sides.
 He further likened the game's combat to a dance, in which the player must seamlessly "weave between Mongol swords" as multiple enemies attack simultaneously.